earl grey ice cream in a bowl on the counter

 The Upgrade

 I was still dreaming about being able to make my own ice cream from home.
-I eventually landed on the Breville Smart Scoop to upgrade my experience and, naturally, I opened up Gemini to start "Round 2" with this new machine.
+I landed on the Breville Smart Scoop to upgrade my experience and, naturally, I opened up Gemini to start "Round 2" with this new machine.

 Why I Recruited an AI Chef